ovn-org/ovn/Documentation/internals/security.rst

-    * Description: A few paragraphs describing the general characteristics of the vulnerability, including the versions of Open vSwitch that are vulnerable, the kind of attack that exposes the vulnerability, and potential consequences of the attack.
+    * Description: A few paragraphs describing the general characteristics of the vulnerability, including the versions of OVN that are vulnerable, the kind of attack that exposes the vulnerability, and potential consequences of the attack.

       The description should re-state the CVE identifier, in case the subject is lost when an advisory is sent over email.

-    * Mitigation: How an Open vSwitch administrator can minimize the potential for exploitation of the vulnerability, before applying a fix.
+    * Mitigation: How an OVN administrator can minimize the potential for exploitation of the vulnerability, before applying a fix.
 If no mitigation is possible or recommended, explain why, to reduce the chance that at-risk users believe they are